 - Have completed at least 75 credit points by the end of 2019; and

 - Have at least 25 credit points remaining in your degree (including Honours) in Semester 1, 2020.

 You MUST be available on Wednesday evenings and weekends for training from 24 November until the date of the competition that you are selected for.

 - Online applications open on Friday 30 August and must be submitted online by 11:59pm on Tuesday 24 September.
 An application form will be posted in the Apply Now section on the day.

 - All applications will be assessed by a panel of academics and International Case Competition alumni.

-- Results of the selection round will be communicated via email by Tuesday 1 October.
+- Results of the selection round will be communicated via email week commencing Tuesday 1 October.

 - Interviews will take place on Friday 18 October.
 You must be available all day, as interview times will be randomly allocated.

 Please note that you need only submit one application form to be considered for all competitions.
 If successful in your application and interview, you will be placed in a team designed for one specific competition/destination according to your team's strengths.